captain-rohit/Weather_API_service/README.md

          or,
 pip install -r requirements.txt

-After all the Installations are complete Create a new Superuser by running the manage.py createsuperuser command.
+After all the Installations are complete Create a new Superuser by running:

+cd src/
+manage.py createsuperuser

 Enter the required Credentials and now you are done.